electric-eloquence/fp-cvs/README.md

 with corresponding YAML configs and determining if there exist corresponding backend files.
 To process additional CVS-revisioned files, create a directory named `extend/custom/fp-cvs`, and a file within named `cvs.yml`, and list them therein.
-Base it off the empty YAML file in this NPM named `default.cvs.yml`.
+Base it off the empty YAML file in this npm named `default.cvs.yml`.